mpanighetti/dnd5e-030crc/main.md

 #### Actions

 _**Cavities.**_ _Melee Weapon Attack:_ +4 to hit, reach 0 ft., one target in the swarm's space. _Hit:_ 5 (2d4) bludgeoning damage, or 2 (1d4) bludgeoning damage if the swarm has half of its hit points or fewer.
-If the target is a creature that has teeth and was hit by this attack, it must succeed on a DC 12 Constitution saving throw or take 2 (1d4) poison damage.
-The target has disadvantage on this saving throw if it has previously taken poison damage from a trickered treat in the last day.
+If the target is a creature that has teeth and was hit by this attack, it must succeed on a DC 12 Constitution Saving Throw or take 2 (1d4) poison damage.
+The target has disadvantage on this Saving Throw if it has previously taken poison damage from a trickered treat in the last day.

 # October 2nd (Challenge 1)